Content Moderation & RLHF Services for Safer AI

 Manual data validation

 Involve human annotators or reviewers to check, correct, or confirm the quality of textual, audio, visual, or tabular data, before or after their use by an AI model.
-For make the training games, the benchmarks or the outputs generated more reliable.
+This makes training datasets, evaluation sets and generated outputs more reliable.

 Selection of data to be validated (random, critical, from an automatic pipeline, etc.)

-Definition of validation criteria (accuracy, format, format, clarity, completeness, alignment,...)
+Definition of validation criteria (accuracy, format, clarity, completeness, alignment, ...)

 Human review or verification via annotation interface or control panel